samme/phaser-plugin-inspector/README.md

 Tweakpane monitors are updated automatically 5 times per second.
 For more precise work you may want to pause a scene or its systems.

+You can inspect game objects using the “Inspect” buttons in the scene “Display List” and ”Update List” folders.
+The new folder is added to the end of the same scene folder.
+Look in the console to confirm.

 Helper functions
 ----------------